Experienced Decatur DUI Lawyers

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DECATUR DUI CRIMINAL CHARGES ARE PENDING IN COURT

-Besides your Decatur DUI criminal case pending in Decatur Municipal Court or in State Court in DeKalb County, you are likely facing a license suspension action.
-There is only a limited time to request this separate hearing that is conducted through the Office of State Administrative Hearings to preserve your driving privileges.
-Whether you refused the Decatur DUI officer’s chemical test, or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Decatur DUI officer to serve you notice of an administrative license suspension.
+Besides your Decatur DUI criminal case pending in Decatur Municipal Court or State Court in DeKalb County, you are likely facing a license suspension action.
+There is only a limited time to request this separate hearing conducted through the Office of State Administrative Hearings to keep your driving privileges.
+Whether you refused the Decatur DUI officer’s chemical test or the breath test results indicated an alcohol concentration above the legal limit, Georgia law requires your Decatur DUI officer to serve you notice of an administrative license suspension.
 The form that is used is called a DDS-1205 form.
-This form is either yellow or white and the officer may have had you sign it.
-Sometimes this paperwork gets lost (you may have received it, but may have been misplaced, or it may have been lost at the jail).
+This form is either yellow or white; the officer may have had you sign it.
+Sometimes, this paperwork gets lost (you may have received it, but it may have been misplaced, or it may have been lost at the jail).

 - Our Decatur DUI lawyers strongly suggest that you set up an online account with the Georgia Department of Driver Services to monitor the status of your driver’s license.

-Three tracks you can take [beware of making a choice without the advice of an experienced Decatur DUI lawyer]:
+Three tracks you can take [beware of choosing without the advice of an experienced Decatur DUI lawyer]:

-- Do nothing within 30 days of the date of your Decatur DUI arrest: In most cases, our Decatur DUI lawyers do not recommend this path.
-If you do nothing and your Decatur DUI officer initiated an administrative license suspension action, then on the 46th day after the date of your Decatur DUI arrest, your driving privileges will automatically be suspended by the Georgia Department of Driver Services for one year with no permit to drive.
-Even if you did not receive the DDS-1205 form, our Decatur DUI lawyers still recommend that you take some sort of action instead of doing nothing.
+- Do nothing within 30 days of your Decatur DUI arrest: In most cases, our Decatur DUI lawyers do not recommend this path.
+If you do nothing and your Decatur DUI officer initiates an administrative license suspension action, then on the 46th day after the date of your Decatur DUI arrest, the Georgia Department of Driver Services will automatically suspend your driving privileges for one year with no permit to drive.
+Even if you did not receive the DDS-1205 form, our Decatur DUI lawyers still recommend that you take action instead of doing nothing.
 However, there are limited circumstances where we recommend our clients do nothing regarding a license suspension action, but those circumstances are rare.

-- Properly waive your right to an administrative hearing and have an ignition interlock installed: This track came into effect July 1, 2017.
+- Properly waive your right to an administrative hearing and install an ignition interlock: This track took effect on July 1, 2017.
 This allows the first DUI arrest in five years for Georgia licensed drivers to be able to drive in the state of Georgia and fight their Decatur DUI criminal case without losing the privilege to drive.
-It comes with a cost of course.
-It involves you waiving your right to an administrative hearing through the Georgia Department of Driver Services and you will need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit, or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Decatur DUI officer’s request for a state-administered chemical test.
+It comes with a cost, of course.
+It involves waiving your right to an administrative hearing through the Georgia Department of Driver Services.
+You would need to install an ignition interlock device on your vehicle for a minimum of 120 days if you tested over the “per se” legal limit or one solid year of having the ignition interlock device installed in your vehicle (and driving under the confines of an ignition interlock permit) if you refused the Decatur DUI officer’s request for a state-administered chemical test.
 If you choose this track, our Decatur DUI lawyers highly advise that you install the ignition interlock first, then go to DDS within 30 days from the date of arrest to obtain the permit.
 There are obvious concerns and pitfalls in choosing this track.
-For many people, the stigma of having the ignition interlock device installed in their vehicle is just not worth it.
-The ignition interlock device is also expensive: it requires an installation fee as well as a monthly monitoring fee.
+For many, the stigma of having the ignition interlock device installed in their vehicle is not worth it.
+The ignition interlock device is also expensive: it requires installation and monthly monitoring fees.
 And if you remove it while under your ignition interlock permit, tamper with it, or it tests positive, your permit to drive may be revoked for six months – meaning no driving at all.
 In addition to waiving your right to an administrative hearing and having an ignition interlock device installed on your vehicle, you must also meet the following conditions:

 - An Application for the permit must be made with DDS within 30 days of the person being served notice of the ALS by the Decatur DUI arresting officer through the DDS-1205 form (usually 30 days from the date of arrest), or—in the event of a DDS-1205S form—within 30 days of receiving such notice of the ALS from DDS (from a blood test result that was not procured by a search warrant);